AtzoriMarco/OF2025_Erlangen/Notes.md

 ```
 tutorials/incompressibleFluid/motorBikeSteady
 ```
-This is also one of the "classical" tutorial, but it is not the fastest to run...
+This is also one of the "classical" tutorial, but it is not the fastest to run.

-* We can have a look at the USP induction port in this repository.
+* We can have a look at the [USP induction port tutorial](./Step_2_snappyHexMesh/USP_induction_port) in this repository.
 The full workflow, starting from teh *.stl* file, would be:

 1. Create a suitable *blockMeshDict*.
 2. Create/modify the *surfaceFeaturesDict* and *snappyHexMeshDict* dictionaries.